arvidn/libtorrent/trunk/docs/manual.rst

 given to new torrents to accelerate them starting up.
 The normal connect scheduler is run once every second, this allows peers to be connected immediately instead of waiting for the session tick to trigger connections.

+``seeding_outgoing_connections`` determines if seeding (and finished) torrents should attempt to make outgoing connections or not.
+By default this is true.
+It may be set to false in very specific applications where the cost of making outgoing connections is high, and there are no or small benefits of doing so.
+For instance, if no nodes are behind a firewall or a NAT, seeds don't need to make outgoing connections.

 pe_settings
 ===========